erick-romero/Califonia-State-TSP/README.md

 # Califonia-State-TSP
-solving the travelling salesman problem in the state of California,USA
+solving the travelling salesman problem in the state of California, USA